 The stem alone is comparable in size to the majority of pipes in our inventory.

 Now we come to the engineering.
 The block was fit to a lathe and the mortise and airway were drilled.
 Next, the shank was turned down, followed by drilling the tobacco chamber and turning down the bowl (this last bit was done with a freehand blade that gives the bowl its proportion).
 Pipe making steps aside there were some problems.
 The sheer size of the bowl meant the chamber appeared too small and didn't fit the proportion of the pipe's shape even when the largest bit in the shop was used to drill it.
-To tackle this hurdle, Jesse used a boring bar (no, not an establishment that serves only room temperature tap water) to widen the chamber to the correct size and went back in to round out the bottom by hand.
-It took quite some time but was well worth the effort.
-Notice the thrilled expression on Jesse's face.
+To tackle this hurdle, a boring bar was used (no, not an establishment that serves only room temperature tap water) to widen the chamber to the correct size and went back in to round out the bottom by hand.
+It took quite some time but was well worth the effort

-And then after he finished the touch and go hand work -
+And then after finishing the touch and go hand work -

 Having taken the briar to task on the lathe and on a sanding disc, the rough shape started to take a more refined look.